rohitmujumdar/ContextQA/README.md

-CS 7650 - Spring 2020
+**CS 7650 - Spring 2020**
 NL Project : Team 5

-Instructions to run each model
+Instructions to run each model : Please refer to the ReadME files inside each individual folder.

-1. FlowQA

-2. FlowQA + Attention

-3. ...